jpskenn/Sandy/README.md

 a Keyboard with key height optimization

-Layerd PCB will make height differences for each key.
+Layered PCB will make height differences for each key.
 This covers the lack of optimization to physical key layout that only adjust vertical and horizontal in a plane.

 For comfortable typing.